+A canker sore is a small, shallow open wound (or ulcer) in your mouth that can make eating and talking uncomfortable.
+They’re also known as aphthous ulcers.
 Most canker sores go away on their own without any treatment in a week or two.
-Check with your dentist if you have unusually large or painful ulcers or canker sores that don’t seem to heal.
+Check with our dentists if you have unusually large or painful ulcers or canker sores that don’t seem to heal.

 Minor canker sores

-3. They are oval shaped with a red edge.
+- They are oval-shaped with a red edge.

 Major canker sores

 - Are larger and deeper than minor canker sores.

 - Are usually round with defined borders, but may have irregular edges when it becomes large